Updated: May 2026

 1. Environmental Stewardship & Marine Conservation

-- 1% for the Reefs Program: We pledge 1% of our annual revenue to our conservation partners, such as The Nature Conservancy Indonesia and WWF Indonesia.
-These funds directly support coral reef restoration, marine protected area (MPA) enforcement, and scientific research in regions like Raja Ampat and Komodo.
+• 1% for the Reefs Program: We pledge 1% of our annual revenue to our conservation partners, such as The Nature Conservancy Indonesia and WWF Indonesia.
+These funds directly support tangible, on-the-ground initiatives like coral reef restoration using locally-farmed fragments, marine protected area (MPA) enforcement patrols to prevent illegal fishing, and crucial scientific research.
+For example, recent funding supported a manta ray tagging program in the Dampier Strait of Raja Ampat to better understand their migratory patterns and protect critical aggregation sites.

-- Strict No Single-Use Plastic Policy: All properties in our portfolio are required to be 100% free of single-use plastics.
-We work with them to implement sustainable alternatives, from glass bottling plants to biodegradable amenities.
+• Strict No Single-Use Plastic Policy: In line with Indonesia’s national goal to reduce ocean plastic debris by 70% by 2025 (per Presidential Regulation No. 83/2018), all properties in our portfolio are required to be 100% free of single-use plastics.
+We work with them to implement sustainable, closed-loop alternatives, from on-site glass bottling plants that eliminate over 300,000 plastic bottles annually to providing guests with bamboo toothbrushes, refillable ceramic dispensers for locally-made botanical soaps, and woven palm leaf containers instead of plastic bags.

 True sustainability includes the people who call these regions home.
-We are committed to ensuring that local communities are direct beneficiaries of our presence.
+We are committed to ensuring that local communities are direct, long-term beneficiaries of our presence, fostering shared prosperity and mutual respect.

-- Local Employment Mandate: We require our partner islands to maintain a minimum of 80% of their staff from the nearest local communities, providing stable, well-paid employment and professional training.
+• Local Employment Mandate: We require our partner islands to maintain a minimum of 80% of their staff from the nearest local communities.
+This goes beyond basic jobs; we ensure the provision of stable, well-paid employment and professional training to create lasting career pathways.
+This includes PADI divemaster certifications, internationally-accredited hospitality management courses, and advanced English language tuition, empowering individuals to become leaders within the industry.

-- Support for Local Artisans: We facilitate the purchase of traditional crafts, such as Tenun ikat textiles from Sumba or pearl jewelry from Lombok, directly from artisans at fair market prices, providing our clients with authentic cultural connections and artisans with a sustainable livelihood.
+• Support for Local Artisans: We facilitate the purchase of traditional crafts, such as the intricate, naturally-dyed Tenun ikat textiles from Sumba or hand-forged pearl jewelry from Lombok, directly from artisans at fair market prices.
+We arrange for master weavers and carvers to visit our partner resorts for paid workshops, allowing our clients to gain a deep appreciation for these heritage skills while providing artisans with a sustainable livelihood that bypasses exploitative middlemen.

-We strive to be respectful guests in the regions we operate, celebrating and helping to preserve Indonesia’s rich cultural heritage.
+We strive to be respectful guests in the regions we operate, acting as custodians and celebrants of Indonesia’s rich cultural tapestry, which encompasses over 300 distinct ethnic groups.

 Our vision is to create a new paradigm for luxury travel in Indonesia—one that proves that the most exclusive private island experiences can also be the most responsible.
-We provide transparent annual reporting on our sustainability and community impact goals to our clients and partners.
+By choosing Private Island Indonesia, our clients are not just booking a holiday; they are making a direct investment in the conservation of Indonesia’s natural wonders and the empowerment of its people.
+We provide transparent annual reporting on our sustainability and community impact goals, and these reports are made available to all our clients and partners each March.

 Continue exploring Private Island Indonesia: